Alcidespb24/RAG/output.md

 (ii) If the individual has not submitted a written statement of disagreement, the covered entity must include the individual's request for amendment and its denial, or an accurate summary of such information, with any subsequent disclosure of the protected health information only if the individual has requested such action in accordance with paragraph (d)(1)(iii) of this section.

+(iii) When a subsequent disclosure described in paragraph (d)(5)(i) or (ii) of this section is made using a standard transaction under part 162 of this subchapter that does not permit the additional material to be included with the disclosure, the covered entity may separately transmit the material required by paragraph (d)(5)(i) or (ii) of this section, as applicable, to the recipient of the standard transaction.

 # (d) Implementation specifications:

 # Denying the amendment.

 If the covered entity denies the requested amendment, in whole or in part, the covered entity must comply with the following requirements.

-# (1) Denial.

-The covered entity must provide the individual with a timely, written denial, in accordance with paragraph (b)(2) of this section.
-The denial must use plain language and contain:

-- (i) The basis for the denial, in accordance with paragraph (a)(2) of this section;
-- (ii) The individual's right to submit a written statement disagreeing with the denial and how the individual may file such a statement;
-- (iii) A statement that, if the individual does not submit a statement of disagreement, the individual may request that the covered entity provide the individual's request for amendment and the denial with any future disclosures of the protected health information that is the subject of the amendment; and
-- (iv) A description of how the individual may complain to the covered entity pursuant to the complaint procedures established in § 164.530(d) or to the Secretary pursuant to the procedures established in § 160.306.
-The description must include the name, or title, and telephone number of the contact person or office designated in § 164.530(a)(1)(ii).

 # (2) Statement of disagreement.

 The covered entity must permit the individual to submit to the covered entity a written statement disagreeing with the denial of all or part of a requested amendment and the basis of such disagreement.
-The covered entity may reasonably limit the length of a statement of disagreement.

 # (3) Rebuttal statement.

 The covered entity may prepare a written rebuttal to the individual's statement of disagreement.
-Whenever such a rebuttal is prepared, the covered entity may separately transmit the material required by paragraph (d)(5)(i) or (ii) of this section, as applicable, to the recipient of the standard transaction.
+Whenever such a rebuttal is prepared, the covered entity must transmit the material required by paragraph (d)(5)(i) or (ii) of this section, as applicable, to the recipient of the standard transaction.

 109